 Click on a project name for a brief explanation.

 Network alignment is the algorithmic problem of how to map biological networks to discover their similarities.
 It can be seen as the analogous of sequence alignment, but for graphs instead of strings.
 This makes the problem NP-hard.
 For my undergrad thesis, I developed an algorithm based on the simulated annealing metaheuristic which substantially outperformed other existing methods.
-The project yielded a series of papers, of which I am a coauthor on two of them (papers [C1,C2]), with a third one on the works.
+The project spawned a series of papers, of which I am a coauthor on two of them (papers [C1,C2]).

 The RACSO online Judge is a teaching tool for the subject of «Theory of Computation».
 It contains a collection of automatically-evaluated exercises asking to define recognizers/generators of formal languages (regular or context-free), as well as exercises asking for reductions between problems (undecidable or NP-complete).
 The judge also contains exercises for a compilers course.